 This course will provide practical information about how to create and implement a high quality learning environment for children with special needs within an Early Childhood program serving typically developing children.
+This course requires fifteen (15) hours of field experience.
 Prerequisite: EN111.